Integration Patterns

 context.update({'options': options})

-and then use a single {% initial_page_data 'thingOptions' %}
+and then use a single {% initial_page_data 'thingOptions' %} in your

 Django template.

-approach uses a global namespace (as
+Note that the initial_page_data approach uses a global namespace (as

 does the inline JavaScript approach).
 That is a problem for another day.